-- Transportation accounted for 62% of Yukon’s greenhouse gas (GHG) emissions in 2016.
+- Transportation accounted for 62% of the Yukon’s greenhouse gas (GHG) emissions in 2016.

 Arctic sea ice extent and volume

-- Over the past 50 years, winters are warming more than other seasons, with an average increase of 4ºC in Yukon.
+- Over the past 50 years, winters are warming more than other seasons, with an average increase of 4ºC in the Yukon.

-- Yukon’s annual average temperature has increased by 2ºC, which is twice the global rate.
+- The Yukon’s annual average temperature has increased by 2ºC, which is twice the global rate.